 Lighting time in poor conditions (measured) | 4.38 hr. |

-Kemeco's outdoor solar light sits right on the ground, and its traditional design aesthetic makes it a great fit for a sophisticated garden.
+Kemeco's outdoor solar light sits right in the ground, and its traditional design aesthetic makes it a great fit for a sophisticated garden layout.
 When we tested the brightness, maximum light intensity near the ground reached 28.8 lux, while the brightness at hand level reached only 0.88 lux.
-While the brightness at hand level left something to be desired, the ground was sufficiently lit for walking around.
+Brightness at hand level left something to be desired, however, the ground was sufficiently lit to safely walk around the area.

-Charged under the bright summer sun, the light lasted for eight hours and 25 minutes.
-While slightly short for keeping it on all night, it's long enough to stay lit for most of the nighttime hours.
-On the other hand, when charged under cloudy conditions, the light lasted for four hours and 23 minutes.
+Charged under the bright summer sun, the light lasted for 8 hours and 25 minutes.
+While slightly short for keeping it on all night, it's long enough to stay lit for most of the night.
+On the other hand, when charged under cloudy conditions, the light lasted for 4 hours and 23 minutes.
 Even on an overcast day, it should stay lit from dusk until you go to bed.

-The light cover is made of glass and the frame is aluminum, offering high weather resistance.
+The light cover is made of glass and the frame is aluminum, offering great weather resistance.
 You can expect it to last a long time outdoors without much wear and tear.
 It also passed our waterproofing test, so a little rain won't affect performance.
-While it doesn't offer any other installation options or the ability to adjust the light intensity or color, its lack of customization is offset by its stylish ambiance.
-The warm light of the bulb creates a chic atmosphere, perfect for setting a fashionable mood.
+While it doesn't offer any other installation options, or the ability to adjust the light intensity or color, its lack of customization is offset by its stylish ambiance—the warm light of the bulb creates a welcoming atmosphere, perfect for relaxation.

 ---|---|